joebuschmann/JoeBuschmann.com/content/posts/2020-02-11-8-steps-to-a-better-console-application.markdown

 > * Write programs to work together.
 > * Write programs to handle text streams, because that is a universal interface.

-Inspired by this philosophy and my own experience, I've compiled 8 design recommendations for a good CLI.
+Inspired by this philosophy and my own experience, I've compiled 8 design recommendations for console apps.

 # Provide Help in the Terminal